open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >  $H_0: \mu_1 = \mu_2 $
 >  vs.  $H_1: \mu_1 > \mu_2 $
 > \
-> In R, the `power.t.test` command is useful to calculate how many samples
+> In R, the  $\verb|power.t.test| $
+>  command is useful to calculate how many
-> one needs to obtain a certain power of a test, but also to calculate the
+> samples one needs to obtain a certain power of a test, but also to
-> power when we have a given number of samples.
+> calculate the power when we have a given number of samples.

 > **Example**:
 >
-> How many samples do I need to get a power of .9?
+> How many samples do I need to get a power of  $0.9 $
+> ?
 >
 >     power.t.test(power = .95, delta=1.5,sd=2, type="one.sample", alternative = "one.sided")
 >